AnyChart/docs.anychart.com/Gantt_Chart/Timeline/Scale.md

 chart.getTimeline().scale().fiscalYearStartMonth(2);
 ```

-This setting determines the way how quarters, semesters, and years are calculated, which affects the levels of the [header](Header) representing these units:
+This setting determines the way how quarters, semesters, and years are calculated, which affects the levels of the [header](Header) representing these time units:

 {sample :height 260}GANTT\_Timeline\_Scale\_03{sample}